nijaru/cs-resources/README.md

 ## Interview Resources
 - [Cracking The Coding Interview, 6th Edition](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850)
   - By Gayle Laakmann McDowell
   - I *highly* recommend this book for interview prep and suggest working through the practice problems provided.
+That being said, it does not go that deep.
+I suggest you supplement it with real research into the topics it covers.
 - [Google's Technical Development Guide](https://www.google.com/about/careers/students/guide-to-technical-development.html)
-  - A checklist of topics you should learn
+  - Checklist from Google of topics you should learn
 - [Google Interview University](https://github.com/jwasham/google-interview-university)
   - Repository that covers many CS fundamentals and prepares you for a career as a software engineer
   - This is a great compilation of many different resources